 Course Requirements Checklist

-After reading the Course Syllabus, Course Schedule, Guidelines & Expectations, and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus, Course Schedule, Guidelines & Expectations, and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Meaning-Making Forums provide opportunities to integrate insights and skills gleaned from the assigned readings, assessments, lectures, web resources, and the Scriptures as the student narrates movement of a predetermined care-seeker through a solution-based, short-term pastoral counseling scenario.
+Discussion: Get the Present Story, Discussion: Develop the Preferred Story/Solution, Discussion: Clarify and Execute the Action Plan, Discussion: Connect Care-seeker to Community provide an opportunity to integrate insights and skills gleaned from the assigned readings, assessments, lectures, web resources, and the Scriptures as the student narrates movement of a predetermined care-seeker through a solution-based, short-term pastoral counseling scenario.

-Due to the nature of these connected, collaborative, cumulative research-based forums, the meaning-making forums will have a “paper or presentation-like feel” (i.e. more is expected than in a typical discussion-based forum).
-Required texts, assessments, and lectures are to be noticeably and consistently used to ground assertions.
+Due to the nature of these connected, collaborative, cumulative research-based forums, the discussions will have a “paper or presentation-like feel” (i.e. more is expected than in a typical discussion).
+Required texts, assessments, and lectures-to-date are to be noticeably and consistently used to ground assertions.
 In this respect, the student must synthesize pertinent material and write a substantive research-based thread and reply in response to prompts in each forum.

+Pertinent insights from all readings-to-date should be synthesized weekly and moved forward into subsequent learning activities.
 Each thread must be at least 450 words and noticeably integrate at least 1 pertinent insight from each required resource~readings-to-date (see Course Schedule).
-Pertinent material should be synthesized weekly and moved forward into subsequent learning activities.
-In the same week/module, the student writes a substantive research-based reply via the forum’s QUOTE feature to 1 other classmate’s thread.
-Each reply must noticeably integrate (i.e., cite) at least 1 pertinent insight from course related knowledge and be at least 150 words.
+In the assigned module, the student writes 1 substantive research-based reply.
+Each reply must noticeably integrate at least 1 pertinent insight from course related knowledge and be at least 150 words.

 The assignment strategically fosters description, development, and management of the student’s relational style as well as an overall understanding of style alignment.
-The student will write a paper in current APA format or Turabian Form.
-The paper must be at least 5 pages and include at least 1 reference from each of the assignment’s required readings, assessments, and websites.
-Specific instructions are provided in the assignment instructions’ folder of the course.
+The body of the paper must be at least 5 pages and include at least 1 reference from each of this assignment’s required readings, assessments, and websites.
+The paper must be written with clarity and conciseness, without spelling, grammar, word choice errors, and adhere to assignment instructions and rubric expectations.
+School of Behavioral Sciences students follow current APA standards and School of Divinity students – current Turabian Form.
 (MLO: A, B, C)